inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course introduces students to medical sociology, sometimes referred to as the sociology of health and illness.
-Particular attention will be paid to social and cultural forces that affect illness, disparities in health, and access to healthcare.
-In addition, students will be introduced to the major concepts, methods, and theories that social scientists deploy to understand general trends and topics in health, illness, and medicine.
+Introduces medical sociology, sometimes referred to as the sociology of health and illness.
+Particular attention is paid to social and cultural forces that affect illness, disparities in health, and access to healthcare.
+Introduces the major concepts, methods, and theories that social scientists deploy to understand general trends and topics in health, illness, and medicine.

 SOCI 383.
 ASIAN AMERICAN CONTEMPORARY ISSUES.
 5 Credits.